 Potatoes are such a crowd favorite, and you can prepare them a million different ways.
 Try some of these delicious recipes:

 - Parmesan Garlic Grilled Potatoes

 - Poke holes in the potatoes with a fork.
 Bake the potatoes at 400 degrees for 1 hour.
 Cut the baked potatoes in half lengthwise.
 With a spoon, scoop out some of the potato, leaving about ¼ inch of potato inside the skin.
 Set aside the extra potato that was scooped out.

 - Brush entire surface of each skin, inside and out, with butter.
 Place skins on cookie sheet, face up, and broil for 6-8 min.

-- Use a potato masher to mix remaining potato, sour cream, cheese and bacon bits
+- Use a potato masher to mix remaining potato, sour cream, cheese, bacon bits, and salt and pepper.

 - Spoon the filling into the skins.
 Sprinkle shredded cheese and extra bacon bits over the tops.